iMikie/orange-tree-1-just-oranges-challenge/README.md

 #### Does the script run?

 Does the script at the top of the challenge run and output what you'd expect?
-(Hint: you have to be clear about your expectations before you an answer that question.)
+(Hint: you have to be clear about your expectations before you answer that question.)

 If not, what are the errors or unexpected behaviors?
 Do you understand them?

 <!-- ##Optimize Your Learning  -->